-15It must be noted here that much of Barbour's work on the Machian temporal structure of general relativity focuses on general relativity formulated in Lagrangian terms.
+&lt;sup>21It must be noted here that much of Barbour's work on the Machian temporal structure of general relativity focuses on general relativity formulated in Lagrangian terms.
 Our focus on the canonical formalism will not obscure the essential aspects since they are inherent within the dynamical structure of general relativity and therefore beyond the Lagrangian/Hamiltonian distinction.
-See Pooley (2001) and Butterfield (2002) for detailed philosophical analysis using, for the most part, Barbour's version of the Lagrangian formalism.
+See Pooley (2001) and Butterfield (2002) for detailed philosophical analysis using, for the most part, Barbour's version